 This Foundation is taught at our college in Brighton, in a city famous for its creative spirit and vibrant tech scene.

 Students study 18-25 hours per week in class.
 The course is modular in structure.
 It has core modules studied by all Foundation students and modules tailored for computing students.
 The core Foundation modules develop academic and English language skills.

-This Foundation prepares you for university degrees in computer science, software engineering or IT related courses.
-You will develop a sound knowledge of key concepts in computing.
-You can graduate to an undergraduate degree at one of our destination universities.
-Graduates of this Foundation have gone to university to study 2D animation, business and management, computer science, visual effects and motion graphics.
+This Foundation prepares you for university degrees in Computer Science, Software engineering or IT related courses.
+You will develop a sound knowledge of key concepts in computing. recent graduates of this Foundation have gone to university to study Artificial Intelligence and Computer Science, Applied Computer Science, Visual Effects and Software Engineering.

 An introduction to algebra, including transformations and logarithms; trigonometry, data handling, and calculus.

 Understand how to approach problem solving with computer systems and how to develop system solutions.

 Design and write computer programs and build simple components in Java to develop program solutions.